jppferguson/dotfiles/README.md

 ## Installation

 ### Using Git and the bootstrap script
 You can clone the repository wherever you want.
-(I like to keep it in `~/Projects/dotfiles`).
+(I like to keep it in `~/.dotfiles`).

+The installation step requires the [XCode Command Line Tools](https://developer.apple.com/downloads), although you *should* be prompted to install these if you don't have them installed already.

+### Backups
+Fair warning: The bootstrap script *attempts* to backup existing dotfiles in your HOME directory, but to be safe you should probably make your own copy...

 ```sh
 git clone https://github.com/jppferguson/dotfiles.git ~/.dotfiles